BarbaraNowogrodzka/Portfolio-Barbara-Nowogrodzka/README.md

 # **Barbara Nowogrodzka**
 ## **About me**

-My name is Barbara Nowogrodzka.
-I am an aspiring software tester with a passion for quality assurance and a strong commitment to learning and improving my skills.
-I have taken significant steps to build my expertise in this field, both through formal training and practical experience.
-I am a self-driven individual who enjoys the meticulous work of software testing, and I am dedicated to continuously expanding my knowledge and expertise in this field.
-I am eager to take on new challenges and contribute to the quality and reliability of software products.
+I'm Barbara Nowogrodzka, a budding software tester deeply passionate about ensuring quality assurance.
+Committed to constant learning and skill enhancement, I've actively pursued formal training and gained valuable hands-on experience in the field.
+I am a self-motivated professional who finds joy in the precise nature of software testing.
+I am devoted to perpetually broadening my understanding and proficiency in this domain.
+Excited about tackling fresh challenges, I am poised to make meaningful contributions to the quality and dependability of software products.

 ### **Tools**